 (2) To qualify for a truck equipment operator license, an individual must pass a written examination, as detailed in OAR 837-030-0190, and administered by the State Fire Marshal, with a score of 80 percent or more of the questions answered correctly.

-(3) An individual may work under probationary status only as detailed in OAR 837-030-0180.
+(3) An individual may work within a Training Period only as detailed in OAR 837-030-0180.

 (4) A truck equipment operator may transfer their license to another company.